AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

 1. In the **Brand** drop-down menu, select the brand that contains the activity that you are working on.
 1. In the **Activity** drop-down menu, select the activity for which you are authoring targeted content.
-1. To reveal the controls that guide you through the targeting process, click or tap **Start Targeting**.
+1. To reveal the controls that guide you through the targeting process, select **Start Targeting**.

    ![Start targeting](../assets/targeted-start-targeting.png)

    >[!NOTE]
    >
-   >To change the activity with which you are working, click or tap **Back**.
+   >To change the activity with which you are working, select **Back**.

 ## Create: Authoring the Experiences {#create-authoring-the-experiences}